noiseprotocol/noise_spec/noise.md

 After the last handshake message, the parties can send application messages in several ways:

- * **One-way stream**: One party can send a stream of messages.
+ * **One-way stream**: One party sends a stream of messages.

- * **Alternating stream**: Both parties can alternate sending messages, using a single session.
+ * **Alternating stream**: Both parties strictly alternate messages, using a single session.

- * **Two streams**: Both parties can send a stream of messages, using separate sessions.
+ * **Two streams**: Both parties send a stream of messages, using separate sessions.
 In this case, `Split()` is called with the initiator using the original session and the responder using the new session.

 A stream of messages may be **fixed-length** or **variable-length**, depending on whether it's known in advance how many messages will be sent.